 Rule of 69 is a general rule that calculates how much time investment or saving would take to double in case of continuous compounding of interest.
-A point to note is that it doesn’t give the precise answer.
-Rather, a quick estimate of the impact of compounding on the investment amount, or we can say it is a rule of thumb.
+A point to note is that it doesn’t give a precise answer.
+Instead, a quick estimate of the impact of compounding on the investment amount, or we can say it is a rule of thumb.

 The calculation is simple, as well.
 The advantage of using this rule is that one can get a quick idea of a potential investment without going into the detailed calculation by using a spreadsheet.

 To calculate, all one needs to do is divide 69 by the given or expected investment rate of return.
 To get a more precise outcome, we should add 0.35 to the result.
 For example, a person wants to invest in a bank FD (fixed deposit), which gives a rate of return of 5%.
 In this case, amount will double in ((69 / 5) + 0.35 or 14.15 years.

 Just like Rule of 69, there is Rule of 72.
 However, the rule of 72 comes in handy in case of non-continuously or simple compounding interest.
 Also, it is useful when the interest rate is relatively low.
 As the interest rate rises, this rule gives a less precise number.
 We can use the Rule of 69 for any interest rate.

 Though the rule of 72 and 69 may appear similar, their results could be very different.
 The below table shows the result and the difference between the rule of 72 and 69 for the same interest rate:

 |Interest Rate||Rule of 72 -No of Years||Rule of 69-No of Years|

 As per the above table, the difference between the two is very marginal.
 Yet, a question that arises is which of the two is better?
 The answer is both.
 This is because both don’t give the precise result; rather, they are just quick near estimates, and both are approximations.
 Also, as said above, the rule of 72 gives better results when the interest rate is low.